nuehm-arno/axolotl-mobian-package/README.md

 # axolotl-mobian-package
-Here you can find an arm64 package of [Axolotl](https://github.com/nanu-c/axolotl) for Mobian or other Debian-based distros in version 1.0.8.
+Here you can find an arm64 package of [Axolotl](https://github.com/nanu-c/axolotl) for Mobian or other Debian-based distros in version 1.0.9.

 This version of Axolotl was cross-compiled from scratch using the repository Makefile and has the following main improvements:

-  - Support receiving unidentfied sender messages -> fixes receiving messages
-  - French translation updated
-  - Delete warning message
-  - Standardise gettext usage
-  - Update electron (REVOKED ON MOBIAN DUE TO ELECTRON-WAYLAND BUG)
-  - Cross-compile capabilities in the makefile
-  - Debian packaging improvements

-Still, the current way to join v2groups is by being added by another known user in the group.
+  * Fix 'Verifiy Identity'
+  * Fix option to mute groups
+  * Fix links opening inside of axolotl on ubuntu touch
+  * Fix rendering of expire timer in chats with self destroying messages
+  * Remove "Upstream Changes" Warning Message
+  * Add support for voice notes
+  * Add support for joining groups
+  * Fix opening document attachments
+  * Fix Messages with special characters (e.g. "<") not displayed correctly
+  * Update many dependencies
+  * Fix receiving messages by waking up crayfish childprocess from sleep

 Group invitation links are not yet working.

-EDIT: v1.0.8-3 is packaged with the Electron Ozone platform deactivated to make letter input possible again - except ü and V...
+Wayland support via the Electron Ozone platform is still deactivated due to the letter input bug (still ü, C and V are missing, too) - more information [here](https://github.com/nanu-c/axolotl/issues/635).

 # Use
 Download the Debian package file with